DipHE Diagnostic ImagingSouthwark Campus

 - Concepts of inter-professional practice in health and social care

 - Professional development through contract learning

 This course will equip you with the skills you need to perform as an assistant practitioner.
-You might choose to develop these further through a bridging module which allows access to the BSc (Hons) Therapeutic Radiography course.
+You might choose to develop these further through a bridging module which allows access to the BSc (Hons) Diagnostic Radiography course.